nannalea/mockmondo/README.md

 ## Mockmondo

-A flight search and travel site imitation based on Momondo, attempting to mirror the look, feel of the popular metasearch site as well as certain interactions and features.
+A flight search and travel site imitation based on Momondo, attempting to mirror the look and feel of the popular metasearch site as well as certain interactions and features.

 ## Mock User Login